BijanEmami/CIS_264_Price_APP/README.md

 # CIS_264_Price_APP

-A pricing application that would draw off of a database of product categories and a price list, so we can quickly locate a price as well as have a singe repository for up-to-date pricing.
+A pricing application that would draw information from a database of product categories and a price list, so we can quickly locate an item's price as well as have a singe repository for up-to-date pricing.

-It will have three screens.
+It will have three main screens.
 The first is a series of buttons that list the product categories.
 Once a category is selected, then the second screen would have more details by sorting alphabetically.
 Once you select one of these buttons, then the third screen would have the prices.